mjmlio/mjml-app/README.md

 ## Releases and Changelogs

-### 1.3.2
+### 1.3.2 (2016-05-27)

- - add modal to show app version and mjml version :notebook:
+ - Add modal to show app version and mjml version :notebook:
- - correct bug with notification bar :bug:
+ - Correct bug with notification bar :bug:
- - mjml 2.1.1 with new components 💥
+ - Mjml 2.1.1 with new components 💥

 ### 1.3.1 (2016-05-19)